Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Introduction

-Additionally, quantitative data alone often fail to capture how practitioners interpret and act on algorithmic outputs.
-Quantification can abstract away the social context and judgment that shape real-world decisions \citep{selbst2019abstraction}.
-Qualitative data---such as advisors’ meeting notes or child welfare caseworker casenotes---can provide insight into ``street-level'' discretionary work \citep{saxena2022unpacking,saxenaRethinkingRiskAlgorithmic2023} that is not reflected in structured data.
+This mixture of qualitative and quantitative data provides a unique window into human decision making alongside algorithmic tools.
+Quantitative data alone often fail to capture how practitioners interpret and act on algorithmic outputs, and can abstract away the social context and judgment that shape real-world decisions \cite{selbst2019abstraction}.
+Qualitative data, like advisors' meeting notes, can provide insight into ``street-level'' discretionary work \cite{saxena2022unpacking,saxenaRethinkingRiskAlgorithmic2023,alkhatib_street-level_2019} that is not reflected by structured data.
 Such data are rarely collected in tandem with quantitative measures, especially in education.

-Our study leverages a unique opportunity to fill these gaps: we combine rich quantitative \emph{and} qualitative data from a randomized controlled trial to investigate the role of human discretion in algorithm–assisted college advising.
-Specifically, we draw on data from the landmark MAAPS experiment at Georgia State University \cite{alamuddinMonitoringAdvisingAnalytics2018,rossmanMAAPSAdvisingExperiment2021,rossmanMAAPSAdvisingExperiment2023}---a multi-year randomized controlled trial of a data-driven educational intervention described as “intensive, proactive, technology-enhanced advisement and degree planning.”
-The goal of the MAAPS study was to identify at-risk students and administer timely interventions to support these students through both regular advising meetings and algorithmic early warning systems.

-The MAAPS data analyzed in this paper includes comprehensive quantitative records of timestamped advisor interactions and student outcomes per semester.
-Additionally, advisors in the MAAPS program systematically logged interventions performed during their meetings with students (e.g., recommending courses or degree planning) and recorded qualitative comments on their conversation with the student and specific guidance.
-These qualitative comments, in conjunction with the quantitative outcomes, provide a unique window into human decision making alongside algorithmic tools.

-Using a novel mixed-methods approach combining theoretical modeling, statistical testing, and qualitative analysis, we investigate how advisors leverage non-algorithmic information in student interventions in the MAAPS experiment, and explore the broader implications of discretionary decision making in algorithm-assisted advising.
-In meetings with students, advisors learn information about students’ interests, struggles, and personalities, creating an information asymmetry \cite{rastogiTaxonomyHumanML2023} between human decision makers and algorithmic tools that are entirely reliant on administrative data.
-Advisors may use this non-algorithmically available context to expertly target their interventions to students, improving performance over any possible algorithm.
-Our central research question is: \textit{What is the evidence for advisor discretion in algorithm–assisted advising, and what is its role in improving student outcomes?}